shishirsuman6/Proof-Of-Authority-Development-Blockchain/README.md

 ## Set up custom Testnet Blockchain

-- Created a new project directory for the new network.
+- Create a new project directory for the new network.

 ![Project Directory](Screenshots/Project_Directory.PNG)